 Honestly, we’d rather leave that to comedians.
 The dignity of your event comes first.
 We can be fun and switch to a more casual, light-hearted stage presence, but we keep that precisely in the lane of the bookings that want it.
 We always make sure we understand the proper tone of your event.

 Great!
-To reserve a date and book an event, we'll need a signed agreement and a 50% deposit.
+To reserve a date we'll need a signed agreement and a 50% deposit.
 (Exceptions can be made for select corporate clients.)
-From there, we'll start the planning process with you.
+If you're not quite ready, we can still start the brainstorming and planning process with you.
 Have more questions?
-We'd love to chat.
+We're happy to chat.

 Text or call 480-256-9706